Terms Defined: On-Marketplace and Off-Marketplace

 ON-MARKETPLACE

 The terms on-marketplace or on-exchange – or just the marketplace – mean the same.
 Essentially, they refer to clients going through healthcare.gov or at least having the application go out to receive help on the premiums.
-On-exchange, on-marketplace, or marketplace focuses on those people that are within 100-400% of the federal poverty level.
+On-exchange, on-marketplace, or marketplace focuses on those people who are within 100-400% of the federal poverty level.
 There’s one caveat: there are some states that have expanded Medicaid to meet the federal guidelines.
 However, a majority of the states have not.
 So if you’re in a state that did not expand Medicaid, it’s 100-400%.
 If you’re in a state that expanded Medicaid, then you’re looking at about 138% of the federal poverty level to 400% of the federal poverty level.
-These people receive advanced premium tax-credits (APTC).
+These people receive advanced premium tax credits (APTC).

 Advanced Premium Tax Credits